eduairet/ethereum-labs-practice/notes/primitives-objects.md

 ## Strings and bytes

+-   Bytes are arebitrary length of raw data
--   Strings are basically byte arrays
+-   Strings are basically byte arrays of `utf-8` data
+    -   The main difference between strings and bytes is that strings don't have length or index-access
--   Strings are expensive to store in the Blockchain, that's the reason why thwy don't have much functionality
+-   Strings are expensive to store in the Blockchain, that's the reason why they don't have much functionality

 ```Solidity
 //SPDX-License-Identifier: MIT